matciotola/matciotola.github.io/index.md

 ## News
-- **[Nov.
-2024]** I have been awarded the ["Best Paper Presented by a Young Researcher"](https://techdefense.org/awards) at the 2024 IEEE Technologies for Defense and Security (TechDefense) conference.
 - **[Aug.
+2025]** I have presented the work ["Pixel-wise Coregistration-at-loss For Enhanced CNN-Based Pansharpening"]() at IGARSS 2025 in Brisbane, Australia.
+- **[Jun.
+2025]** We have presented the work ["A Spectral-Preserving Zero-Shot Technique for Hyperspectral Pansharpening"](https://link.springer.com/chapter/10.1007/978-3-031-95918-9_6) at SCIA 2025 in Reykjavik, Iceland.
+- **[Jun.
+2025]** Our paper ["Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control"](https://ieeexplore.ieee.org/abstract/document/11053838) has been accepted to MDPI Remote Sensing.
-2024]** Our paper ["An Unsupervised CNN-Based Pansharpening Framework with Spectral-Spatial Fidelity Balance"](https://www.mdpi.com/2072-4292/16/16/3014) is accepted to MDPI Remote Sensing.
+- **[Jun.
+2025]** Our paper ["A Comprehensive Benchmarking Framework for Sentinel-2 Sharpening: Methods, Dataset, and Evaluation Metrics](https://www.mdpi.com/2072-4292/17/12/1983) has been accepted to MDPI Remote Sensing.
-- **[Feb.
-2024]** I've officially earned my PhD in Telecommunications Engineering with the thesis titled "Deep Learning-based Pansharpening and Super-Resolution of Remote Sensing Images".
-- **[Dec.
-2023]** Our new article titled ["Band-wise Hyperspectral Image Pansharpening using CNN Model Propagation"](https://ieeexplore.ieee.org/document/10341305) has been published on IEEE TGRS.
-- **[Nov.
-2023]** The CCS proposal titled ["CCS.109: Super-resolution and pansharpening"](https://www.2024.ieeeigarss.org/community_contributed_sessions.php) has been accepted.
-I am thrilled to see you at IGARSS 2024.
+- **[Jan.
+2025]** I have been appointed Chair of the Young Professionals Affinity Group of the IEEE Italy Section.

 {% include_relative _includes/publications.md %}
 {% include_relative _includes/conferences.md %}

 {% include_relative _includes/services.md %}

+#### Last Update: 19 November 2025